Nesterov Finds GRAAL: Optimal and Adaptive Gradient Method for Convex Optimization: Abstract

 \section{Abstract}

-In this paper, we focus on the problem of minimizing a continuously differentiable convex objective function $\min_x f(x)$.
-Recently, several adaptive gradient methods, including GRAAL \citep{malitsky2020golden}, have been developed.
-These methods estimate the local curvature of the objective function to compute stepsizes, attain the standard convergence rate $\cO(1/k)$ of fixed-stepsize gradient descent for Lipschitz-smooth functions, and do not require any line search procedures or hyperparameter tuning.
-However, a natural question arises: is it possible to accelerate the convergence of these algorithms to match the optimal rate $\cO(1/k^2)$ of the accelerated gradient descent of \citet{nesterov1983method}?
-Although some attempts have been made \citep{li2023simple}, the capabilities of the existing accelerated algorithms to adapt to the curvature of the objective function are highly limited.
-Consequently, we provide a positive answer to this question and develop GRAAL with Nesterov acceleration.
-We prove that our algorithm achieves the desired optimal convergence rate for Lipschitz smooth functions.
-Moreover, in contrast to existing methods, it does so with an arbitrary, even excessively small, initial stepsize at the cost of a logarithmic additive term in the iteration complexity.
+In this paper, we focus on the problem of minimizing a continuously differentiable convex objective function, $\min_x f(x)$.
+Recently, \citet{malitsky2020golden,alacaoglu2023beyond} developed an adaptive first-order method, GRAAL.
+This algorithm computes stepsizes by estimating the local curvature of the objective function without any line search procedures or hyperparameter tuning, and attains the standard iteration complexity $\cO\brr{{L\sqn{x_0-x^*}/\epsilon}}$ of fixed-stepsize gradient descent for $L$-smooth functions.
+However, a natural question arises: is it possible to accelerate the convergence of GRAAL to match the optimal complexity $\cO\brr{\sqrt{L\sqn{x_0-x^*}/\epsilon}}$ of the accelerated gradient descent of \citet{nesterov1983method}?
+Although some attempts have been made by \citet{li2025simple,suh2025adaptive}, the ability of existing accelerated algorithms to adapt to the local curvature of the objective function is highly limited.
+We resolve this issue and develop GRAAL with Nesterov acceleration, which can adapt its stepsize to the local curvature at a geometric, or linear, rate just like non-accelerated GRAAL.
+We demonstrate the adaptive capabilities of our algorithm by proving that it achieves near-optimal iteration complexities for $L$-smooth functions, as well as under a more general $(L_0,L_1)$-smoothness assumption \citep{zhang2019gradient}.